-- § 4142P.2 General qualifications of a proprietor, partner, director, president, and manager or officer-in-charge of head office or branch.
-Any person can be a proprietor, partner, director, president, manager or officer-in-charge of a pawnshop's head office or branch, provided he/she: - a.
-Must have undergone a briefing on pawnshop regulations conducted by the BSP or any accredited service provider; - b.
-Must have undergone a briefing on the Anti-Money Laundering Law (AMLA) as prescribed by Subsec.
-4691P.1; - c.
-Must not be included in the BSP Watchlist; and - d.
-Must not possess any derogatory information from the National Bureau of Investigation (NBI).
-The NBI clearance shall be submitted pursuant to Subsecs.
-4101P.4 and 4151P.4.
+- § 4142P.2 General qualifications of a proprietor, partner, director or officer of pawnshops.
+Any person can be a proprietor, partner, director, or officer of pawnshops provided he/she: - a.
+Must have undergone a briefing on pawnshop regulations conducted by the Bangko Sentral or any accredited service provider; - b.
+Must have undergone a briefing on the Anti-Money Laundering Law (AMLA) as prescribed by Subsecs.
+4103P.2 and 4691P.2; and - c.
+Must not be included in the Bangko Sentral Watchlist.

-The NBI clearance shall also be required for any newly elected/appointed director, president, manager or officer-in-charge and newly accepted partner or director of an existing pawnshop.
+An NBI clearance shall also be required for any newly elected/appointed director, president, manager or officer-in-charge and newly accepted partner or director of pawnshop.